Venue: Documenta, Kassel, Germany

-As a participant of Documenta's "magazines project," Cabinet was invited to mount a one-day event at Documenta.
-Our event, which took place on 8 September 2007, was dedicated to re-examining Israeli filmmaker Eyal Sivan's libel suit against French philosophopher Alain Finkielkraut.
-This trial, which occured in Paris in 23 May 2006, was translated and published in Cabinet no. 26 with an introduction by Thomas Keenan and Eyal Weizman.
+As a participant in Documenta 10’s “magazines project,” Cabinet was invited to mount a one-day event at Documenta.
+Our event was dedicated to re-examining Israeli filmmaker Eyal Sivan’s libel suit against French philosopher Alain Finkielkraut.
+This trial, which occurred in Paris in 23 May 2006, was translated and published in Cabinet no. 26 with an introduction by Thomas Keenan and Eyal Weizman.

 The event consisted of several elements: